Welcome to July’s myth of the month!

 When you think someone is being rude, ask yourself how you’re contributing to the situation.
 Be as self-aware as possible and see if what you’re giving off warrants any type of rudeness.
 No, no one should ever be rude in a perfect world, but believe me, if a random person walked up to me speaking a foreign language in my own country, I can’t say I’d provide service with a smile.

 Now of course I get that many tourists don’t speak French or at least not well enough to interact, but whatever you do know, say it.
+Saying bonjour is the most important thing you can do when starting a conversation.
 Make the effort.
 And if you do end up speaking English, a “sorry” goes a long way.

 Now I’m not saying rude French people don’t exist.